ENI6M4/Socialism/README.md

 <a href="https://macropolo.org/analysis/members-only-recruitment-trends-in-the-chinese-communist-party/"> - 8 </a>
 <a href="https://communism.lemmy.ml/pictrs/image/thumbnail256/Gbc3uFTfFY.jpg"> - 9 </a>
 <a href="https://www.quora.com/How-did-Xi-Jinping-stop-corruption-and-change-China-for-the-better"> -- How Did Xi Stop Corruption and Change China For the Better? </a>
-<a href="https://www.quora.com/What-is-President-Xi-Jing-Pings-salary"> -- Xi Jinpings Salary </a>
+<a href="https://www.quora.com/What-is-President-Xi-Jing-Pings-salary"> -- Xi Jinping's Salary </a>
 </p>

 <h2 style="text-align:center;"> - DPRK </h2>